daniel-e/stealthy/README.md

 ### Binary

-For Linux you can download a binary which has been compiled for Linux Mint 17.1 and should work for Ubuntu as well.
+For Linux you can download a binary which has been compiled for Linux Mint 17 and has been tested successfully for Linux Mint 17, 17.1 and Ubuntu 14.04, 15.04 and 15.10.

 [https://github.com/daniel-e/icmpmessaging-rs/releases/download/v0.0.1/stealthy](https://github.com/daniel-e/icmpmessaging-rs/releases/download/v0.0.1/stealthy)